Skip to main content

 Content Creator

-The Content Creator in StackSpot is responsible for creating Plugins, Actions and Stacks.
+The Content Creator in StackSpot is responsible for creating Plugins, Actions, and Stacks published in Studios.

 To be a Content Creator, you must have: